Dynamics GP offers a very good tool to create your own Smartlists… Smartlist Designer.

 Step 4: Define the New Smartlist

 Smartlist Designer will open up after clicking new.
 If you don’t see the image below, you may have the E-one product Smartlist Builder.
-If you do have the Eone product,the steps are slightly different and I will cover those in another blog post.
+With the Eone product, the steps are slightly different and I will cover those in another blog post.

 If you get a security error, you need to check with your administrator for assistance gaining access to this functionality.